Aetrius/Bambulabs-Exporter/README.md

 ![alt text](./bmb.png)

+## Prereqs
+This project assumes you have a Grafana/Prometheus Setup.
+You would point your Prometheus instance to the (host:9101) endpoint.
+This is not a tutorial on Prometheus / Grafana.
+I'll look at adding additional docker containers to the docker-compose file along with the Grafana dashboard in the image below.

 ## GO, DOCKER, & PROMETHEUS ⚡ Powered
 This is an MQTT Exporter powered by Go & Docker. https://hub.docker.com/r/aetrius/bambulabs-exporter